 By the end of the Cold War France had approximately 540 nuclear warheads in its stockpile.
-Since 1991, however, France has scaled back its nuclear arsenal by almost 50%, with a reduction in both its overall holdings but also the withdrawal of several weapons systems.
+Since 1991, however, France has scaled back its nuclear arsenal by almost 50 per cent, with a reduction in both its overall holdings and also the withdrawal of several weapons systems.
 Significantly, in 1996 France announced its intention to withdraw its remaining strategic land-based ballistic missile capability at Plateau d’Albion, making it the only nuclear weapon state to have dismantled, in its entirety, a ground-launched nuclear capability.
-It also reduced its ballistic missile submarine fleet from five to four vessels, marking a one-third reduction in the size of its submarine-based nuclear deterrent since 1991.

 France has reduced its alert levels twice since the end of the Cold War and in 1997 announced that it had de-targeted all of its nuclear forces.